dustinpfister/blog_posts/_posts/threejs-line-fat-width.md

 ## What to know

 This is a post on using some additional assets with three.js to make fat lines, or lines that have a thickness larger than that of one which seems to be a limitation when working with Lines and the line basic material as a way to draw lines in 3d space using threejs and a little javaScript.
 This is not a [getting started post with three.js](/2018/04/04/threejs-getting-started/), or javaScript in general so I trust that yo have at least some experience with these things before hand.
 In any case in this section I will be going over a few quick key details that you should be aware of before containing to read the rest of this post.

-### Version numbers matter

-In this post I was using [three.js r98](https://github.com/mrdoob/three.js/tree/r98) that was released on October 31 2018, and the last time I did a little editing of this post I was using r127 of three.js and it would seem that this example is still working on that later version of three.js.

 ### The demos here require more than just three.js